-HIPAA ensures that maximum caution is followed while releasing patient information over a phone call.
+HIPAA ensures that healthcare providers use maximum caution when releasing patient information over a phone call.
 We need to identify if the person on the other end is truly the patient.
-For this, it has outlined some pointers:
+For this purpose, HIPAA has outlined some pointers:

-- Request full name and at least two other identifiers such as date of birth, address, contact number, etc.
+- Request the patient’s full name and at least two other identifiers such as date of birth, address, contact number, etc.

-- Request most recent date of service or invoice number for billing questions
+- Request the patient’s most recent date of service or invoice number for billing questions.

 - If doubt persists, call the patient back on their authorized number.